gameplanXXL/bmad-client/docs/brief.md

 ### Key Differentiators

 - **BMad-native:** Built specifically for BMad-Method, includes all agents and templates
-- **MCP-powered:** Uses Anthropic's Model Context Protocol for standardized tool execution (75% less code than custom implementations)
+- **VFS-based:** In-memory Virtual Filesystem for session isolation and Claude Code emulation
 - **Production-ready:** Cost tracking, limits, error handling, session management
-- **Extensible:** Plugin system for custom agents and expansion packs, plus MCP server ecosystem
+- **Extensible:** Plugin system for custom agents and expansion packs
-- **Provider-agnostic:** Not locked to Anthropic—supports multiple LLM backends
+- **Anthropic Claude focused:** Optimized for Claude's tool-use capabilities (MVP)
 - **Storage-flexible:** Google Cloud Storage by default, abstraction for other providers

 ### Why This Solution Will Succeed